David Gamble (photographer): Career

 In 2000, Gamble published a photo-book with Will Self entitled Perfidious Man.
 The book includes several photographs by Gamble accompanied by essays written by Self.
 The main subject of the photographs and essays is a look into the contemporary concept of masculinity.

 Gamble moved to the United States in 2000, establishing his residence in The Hamptons.
 Paintings he created during this period were later exhibited at the New Century Artists Gallery in Manhattan.
+His artwork then went on to be represented in New York by the George Bergès Gallery where in 2022 he exhibited the photographs he was hired to take of the ephemera in the final residence of Andy Warhol after the pop artist died in the hospital.

 Gamble and Eric Ernst formed the Artists Secret Society.
 The society attempts to circumvent the traditional galleries in the Hamptons area.
 ASS opened an exhibit in July 2008 to promote "successful and lesser known" artists in the area.
 Ernst and Gamble also host an interview segment on Plum TV's "Morning Noon and Night" show.
 In 2009, some of Gamble's work was added to the collections of the Guild Hall Museum in East Hampton, New York.
 At the museums "ac.qui.si.tions" exhibit in November 2009, Gamble was on-hand to present and discuss his work with visitors.

 According to Neil deGrasse Tyson, Gamble and Helen Matsos were the other two co-creators of the scientific talk show StarTalk.
 A portrait of Tyson taken by Gamble in 2010 is held the collections of the National Portrait Gallery in Washington, D.C.

 Gamble recently collaborated with the New Orleans choreographer Maya Taylor on a work named "The Silence Project".